Do space heaters and RVs belong together? And are they safe?

-Radiant heat is quiet and efficient and feels much like standing in a ray of sunshine.
+Radiant heat is quiet and efficient and feels like standing in a ray of sunshine.

 Convection space heaters have air touch the heating elements, where it warms up and rises.
-The cooler air in the room will fall downward, coming in contact with the elements and warm up, creating a cycle of circulation that will warm a room, but very slowly.
+The cooler air in the room will fall downward, coming in contact with the elements and warming up, creating a cycle of circulation that will warm a room but very slowly.

-Micathermic heaters blend both radiant heat and convection to send heat waves out into the room, where it warms whatever it touches.
+Micathermic heaters blend both radiant heat and convection to send heat waves out into the room, where they warm whatever they touch.

 The heating element in these styles of space heaters is made of mica, as it’s a fantastic conductor of heat.
 This style of heater has no fan, which means it’s quiet to operate.